monk-io/docs/docs/readiness-and-dependency-checks.md

     code: <Arrow script code>
     period: <time in seconds>
     initialDelay: <time in seconds>
-    interval: <time in seconds>
+    attempts: <number of max retries>
 ```

 `code` - is the place where we will put our Arrow script to check readiness,
-`period` - is the time period (in seconds) until Monk decides that application didn't start properly,
+`period` - specifies how often (in seconds) Monk will perform this check,
 `initialDelay` - initial delay (in seconds) before Monk will start checking application health,
-`interval` - specifies how often (in seconds) Monk will perform this check.
+`attempts` - specifies how many times (max) to perform this check until Monk decides that application
+didn't start properly, default is 10.

 ### Example